History of Pomona College in Timeline

 1984: Pomona College Women's Union Founded

-In 1984, several identity-based groups were established, such as the Pomona College Women's Union.
+In 1984, several identity-based groups, such as the Pomona College Women's Union, were established.

-In 1991, Pomona College converted the dormitory basements used by fraternities into lounges, lowering the profile of Greek life on campus.
+In 1991, Pomona College converted the dormitory basements used by fraternities into lounges, reducing the profile of Greek life on campus.

 1995: Inauguration of the Orientation Adventure Program

-In 1995, Pomona College started the "Orientation Adventure" or "OA" program as part of its orientation.
-This program, involving four-day off-campus trips, became one of the oldest outdoor orientation programs in the U.S.
+In 1995, Pomona College introduced the "Orientation Adventure" or "OA" program as part of its 10-day orientation for incoming students.
+This program, involving four-day off-campus trips, is one of the oldest outdoor orientation programs in the U.S.

-In 2003, Pomona College committed to obtaining LEED certifications for new buildings as part of an effort to reduce its environmental impact.
+In 2003, under President David W. Oxtoby, Pomona College committed to obtaining LEED certifications for new buildings, placing more emphasis on reducing its environmental impact.

 2004: Partnership with Posse Foundation

-In 2004, Pomona College entered into a partnership with the Posse Foundation, a college access group.
+In 2004, Pomona College entered partnerships with several college access groups, including the Posse Foundation.

 2005: Partnership with QuestBridge

-In 2005, Pomona College entered into a partnership with QuestBridge, a college access group.
+In 2005, Pomona College partnered with QuestBridge, further expanding its college access initiatives.

 2008: Commitment to Meeting Full Financial Need